 DESCRIPTION 'Logins from the phone system';

-The Log File adapter uses a foreign stream to capture data.
 The code for a sample foreign stream is as follows:

 CREATE OR REPLACE FOREIGN STREAM "WebLoginEvents"

-SERVER "WebAppServer"
+SERVER FILE_SERVER

 OPTIONS (